TIAA Personal Portfolio Robo-Advisor Review 2019

 TIAA Personal Portfolio offers three types of portfolios: Basic, Insight and Impact.
 Each involves a distinct investment style, based on the investor’s goals and risk tolerance.

 1. TIAA Personal Portfolio Basic

-This portfolio option involves passive investing, which is typical of the majority of robo-advisors.
+This portfolio option involves passive investing, which is typical of the majority of robo-advisors, like Betterment and Wealthsimple.
 The fund works to track the market, rather than attempting to outperform it through active investment management.

-This option is composed of index funds, which have lower turnover ratios and lower expenses than their actively traded mutual fund cousins.
+This portfolio is considered the cost-saving option because it is composed of index funds, which have lower turnover ratios and lower expenses than their actively traded mutual fund cousins.
 Index fund investing typically outperforms actively managed portfolios.